laravel/docs/html.md

 <a name="csrf-protection"></a>
 ## CSRF Protection

 Laravel provides an easy method of protecting your application from cross-site request forgeries.
 First, a random token is placed in your user's session.
 Don't sweat it, this is done automatically.
-Next, use the token method to generate a hidden form input field containing the random token on your form:
+The CSRF token will be added to your forms as a hidden field automatically.
+However, if you wish to generate the HTML for the hidden field, you may use the `token` method:

 **Adding The CSRF Token To A Form**